JeremyWarui/binary_trees/README.md

 # binary_trees

 This is a partner project in which we are implimenting Binary trees,Data Structure and Algorithms,Tree Traversal,Binary Search Tree and Data structures.
-In this project, we learnt what is a binary tree, the diff between a binary tree and a binhary search tree,possibl gains in terms of time complexity compared to linked lists,the depth,the height and the size of a binary tree.the different traversal methods to go through a binary tree, a complete, a full, a perfect, and a balanced binary tree.
+In this project, we learnt what is a binary tree, the diff between a binary tree and a binary search tree,possible gains in terms of time complexity compared to linked lists, the depth, the height and the size of a binary tree.
+The different traversal methods to go through a binary tree, a complete, a full, a perfect, and a balanced binary tree.

 Header file
 Contains all the prototypes of the projects functions.